OS-Agent-Survey/OS-Agent-Survey/README.md

 ## 🔔We are hiring!

-(Some institutes involved in this survey is hiring.
+(Some teams involved in this survey is hiring.
 Information will be continuously updated, please stay tuned.
-Detailed Information is [here](https://github.com/OS-Agent-Survey/OS-Agent-Survey/edit/main/README.md#hiring).)
+Detailed information is [here](https://github.com/OS-Agent-Survey/OS-Agent-Survey/edit/main/README.md#hiring).)

 ### [[OPPO](https://www.oppo.com/)] Personal AI Team
 [OPPO](https://www.oppo.com/) is seeking algorithm interns, new graduates, and experienced candidates for its Personal AI Team.
 Focused on multimodal LLMs, AI Agents, and personalization, the team works to develop **AI Native Phones**.
 Interested candidates, contact: zhouwangchunshu@oppo.com.